 The British Columbia Low Carbon Fuel Standard (BC-LCFS) is a program that aims to reduce the carbon intensity of transportation fuels in British Columbia.

 British Columbia’s low carbon fuel supply is expected to grow significantly over the next 20 years as electric vehicle use increases.
-The electricity that displaces gasoline and diesel in transportation vehicles is considered an incentivized Part 3 fuel under the Greenhouse Gas Reduction Act.
+The electricity that displaces gasoline and diesel in transportation vehicles is considered an incentivized Part 3 fuel under the Greenhouse Gas Reduction (Renewable and Low Carbon Fuel Requirements) Act.
 Part 3 fuels are subject to the reporting requirements under the Act.
 This generates revenue for low carbon transportation fuel suppliers and supports investment in clean fuels and vehicles.

 The BC-LCFS program serves as an important tool to achieve the province’s overall carbon reduction goals for the transportation sector, and encourages low-carbon investment and innovation.

-e-Mission Control is registered as a corporate entity in Canada and helps facilitate participation for your on-road vehicle fleet in the BC-LCFS market.
+e-Mission Control is registered as a corporate entity in Canada and can help facilitate participation for your on-road vehicle fleet in the BC-LCFS market.

 How Do You Earn and Monetize Credits?